sfigg/commercialization-public/manufacture/desktop/add-desktop-apps-with-spps-sxs.md

 When you apply SPPs to a Compact OS system, the applications in that SPP are single-instanced automatically to save space.

-See [Siloed provisioning package](siloed-provisioning-packages.md) for more information on how to capture different types of settings, drivers, and applications.
+See [Siloed provisioning packages](siloed-provisioning-packages.md) to learn more about capturing different types of settings, drivers, and applications.

 **Notes**